sanger-tol/curationpretext/README.md

 - `--longread`

-  - The directory of the fasta files generated from pacbio reads, e.g., `/path/to/fasta/`
+  - The directory of the fasta files generated from longread reads, e.g., `/path/to/fasta/`

 - `--longread_type`